 - Primarily used for photography – also works nicely for video

-If you've an iPhone 11 or one of their newer models (if you are one of those) then you know it has quite decent image quality.
-However, it does not excel in low-light scenarios, and their wide distortion is a little over the top.
+If you got an iPhone 11 or one of their newer models (if you are one of those), then you know it has a quite decent image quality.
+However, it does not excel in low-light scenarios, and its wide distortion is a little over the top.

 That's where the Moment 18mm comes in handy.
 It allows you to capture wonderfully crisp footage using your phone’s already existing standard camera with an aperture of f1.8.

-It can be used on a variety of different smartphones, here among, the iPhone, 6,7,8, XR, XS, 11, 12...
-I will stop here, you get the point, it fits most iPhones.
-It's also compatible with Samsung Galaxy S8 and S9, and Google Pixel.
+It can be used on various smartphones, here among the iPhone, 6,7,8, XR, XS, 11, 12...
+I will stop here; you get the point, it fits most iPhones.
+It's also compatible with Samsung Galaxy S8 and S9 and Google Pixel.

-If you are curious about adding a anamorphic lens to your iPhone filmmaking kit, you can discover much more with our anamorphic lenses for iPhone article.
-Or maybe, you are not sure what an anamorphic lens even is, don't worry, we got that covered – aren’t we the knight in shiny armor, ha?
-Find out exactly what the anamorphic lens is and why you should use it.
+If you are curious about adding an anamorphic lens to your iPhone filmmaking kit, discover much more with our anamorphic lenses for iPhone article.
+Or maybe, you are not sure what an anamorphic lens even is, don't worry, we got that covered – aren’t we the knight in shiny armour, ha?
+Find out what the anamorphic lens is and why you should use it.

 Moondog Labs anamorphic lens

-These lenses came to everyone's attention after Sean Baker used it for his appraised Tangerine film.
+These lenses came to everyone's attention after Sean Baker used them for his appraised Tangerine film.
 It has since then become a go-to for mobile videography.

 Once again, we are looking at an anamorphic lens.
-If you want your video to have the cinematic look in that notorious widescreen ratio, horizontal lens flares – this lens is the one.
+If you want your video to have a cinematic look in that notorious widescreen ratio, horizontal lens flares – this lens is the one.